mohamedgaminsta/tier-land/README.md

 You can still open `index.html` directly, but browser security may block direct admin saving.

 Admin data manager: open `adminsecretplacenoneknow/index.html`, or visit `/adminsecretplacenoneknow/` after publishing to your domain.
+If your host opens `/adminsecretplacenoneknow` without the final slash, the admin page redirects to the slash URL so the login scripts load correctly.
 Default admin login is in `adminsecretplacenoneknow/admin-users.js`.

 ```text